 - Adding oily fish to their diet also helps.
 A can of sardines or a tuna canned in oil about once a month can aid in lubricating their digestive system.

 - Mix in a tablespoon or two of canned pumpkin to their food every day.
 Just make sure to get pure pumpkin and not pumpkin pie filling.

 - Get hairball formulated cat food.
-This brand of food can help fight against shedding and aid in digestion.
-This type of food is oil based and is high in fiber, helping hairballs not form in the first place.
+This brand of food can help fight against shedding and aid digestion.
+This type of food is oil-based and is high in fiber, helping hairballs not form in the first place.

 Depending on your cat’s coat and age, you may see more or less frequent hairballs.
 But if you ever think that they are having too many or strange-looking hairballs, make sure to contact your vet about your concerns.